What Is 1 2 8

 The 1-2-8 rule is a simple yet effective approach to time management that hinges on prioritizing and focusing your energy on your most critical tasks.
 It suggests dedicating:

 The core principle is to strategically allocate your most productive time – typically the early part of your day – to the tasks demanding the most focus and concentration.
-By tackling your MITs first, you leverage your peak cognitive performance, increasing the likelihood of successful completion and mitigating the risk of procrastination.
+By tackling your MITs first, you take advantage of your peak cognitive performance, increasing the likelihood of successful completion and mitigating the risk of procrastination.

 The Science Behind the 1-2-8 Rule: Peak Performance and Cognitive Load